FOUNDER’S MESSAGE

-Gold Mercury International has always recognised, since its earliest beginnings, that good governance, peace, democracy and cooperation cannot be protected or achieved without a clear compact and partnership amongst governments, international organisations, business, industry and society as a whole.
+Since its earliest beginnings, Gold Mercury International has consistently recognised that good governance, peace, democracy, and cooperation cannot be protected or achieved without the rule of law and a clear compact and partnership among governments, international organisations, business, industry, and society as a whole.

 It has always been our policy to form a key bridge between governments and industry in the search for sustainable futures based on a clear win-win amongst all global governance actors.